Good News! For MOST people, this hoop is easy and free. :)

 After you hit "continue" it takes you back to the screen you were on.

 Where the pink lines are, it shows my Total Sales ......and then the tax due.
+(If I were to owe tax.)
 Your tax due will be ZERO if you earned less than $100k.
-Note: I'm not sure why there's an amount here for me.
-Perhaps it calculated the tax, but it didn't make me pay it? ...because I earned under $100K?
+(For some reason, it still shows you what you would’ve paid if you earned over $100K, but you can see in the grey boxes that you owe $0.)

 Review, and if things look good, hit Next.